- You do not have any products in your shopping cart yet.

 Which cleaners should you definitely avoid?

-- Microfiber cloths with rough, abrasive texture
+- Microfiber cloths with coarse, abrasive texture

 - Abrasive cleaners and scouring pads

-- Glass cleaners or cleaners with alcohol
+- Glass cleaners or cleaners containing alcohol

 - Cleaners with solvents or strong surfactants